 Charging rates are controlled by software in the car, and vary substantially with state of charge, temperature and other factors.

 The exact details have varied in different software versions: charging rates first reported when the East Coast superchargers appeared (late 2012) seemed higher than those initially reported for the first installations in California a few months earlier, but this appears to have been caused by different software in the cars: more recent reports show no difference between the different supercharger locations.

 A graph is available here

 showing typical charging rates as of early 2013, with the maximum rate achieved around a state-of-charge equal to 80 miles of rated range and gradually falling off thereafter..

 By June 2013, the same maximum rates were being reported (eg in this thread

 ) at much higher states of charge, shortening the overall charge time even though the peak rate remained the same.

 In June 2013, an announcement

 was made of substantially improved charging rates - "charging Model S at 120kW" and "replenish 3 hours of driving in just over 20 minutes".
 This was reported as being both an increase in the maximum rate and a change in the rate/state-of-charge profile.
-It is not clear whether this is simply another software change, or if there are accompanying changes to the station hardware.
+It is not clear whether this was simply another software change, or if there were accompanying changes to the station hardware.